Retention is more cost effective than acquisition

-Customer engagement has a direct impact on brand sustainability and is a very important aspect of this in the long run.
+Customer engagement has a direct impact on brand sustainability.
+This is a very important aspect in the long run.
 Highly-engaged customers buy 90% more often.
 Companies that do not engage with their customers have a low recall value and struggle with creating reliable brand image.
 If your business is not doing enough to engage your customers, 54% will consider dropping you.

 Impact on brand affinity

 Consistent customer engagement helps build brand loyalty.
 Offering rewards, gifts and discounts helps to create a satisfying customer experience which in turn builds brand affinity.
-A prolonged and consistent customer-brand association helps in boosting brand loyalty which in turn helps brands to stand out giving them a competitive edge.
+A prolonged and consistent customer-brand association helps in boosting brand loyalty.
+This in turn helps brands to stand out giving them a competitive edge.
 Building long-term business relationships with existing customers is x16 less costly than doing so with new customers.

 Improved customer experience

 Customer experience is the overall experience a customer has with a brand from pre-sale to post-sale.
 90% of buyers are willing to pay more for improved customer service.
-Brands are trying to create a wholesome experience for their customers and one way of doing that is through loyalty programs.
-Expectations of earning a reward creates anticipation and excitement and receiving the reward significantly improves customer satisfaction, thereby creating a wholesome and positive customer experience.
+Brands are trying to create a wholesome experience for their customers, one way of doing that is through loyalty programs.
+Expectations of earning a reward creates anticipation and excitement and receiving the reward significantly improves customer satisfaction.
+Thereby creating a wholesome and positive customer experience.